softwaresecured/burp-testcase/README.md

                                  Dload  Upload   Total   Spent    Left  Speed 100   205  100   205    0     0     13      0  0:00:15  0:00:15 --:--:--    44
 ```
-- Switch back to the Proxy tab and right click on the request to `case_noencode` and select "Add to task x" to repeat the scan against the new endpoint with the same configuration
+- Switch back to the Proxy tab and right-click on the request to `case_noencode` and select "Add to task x" to repeat the scan against the new endpoint with the same configuration
 - Observe that the command injection is found in the case where an AuditInsertionPoint is not used